Strong support in recruitment

 The products TomTom manufactures in India do not enter the Indian market.
 “In recent years, India has made a big jump, skipping many steps and landing directly in the smartphone era.
 That is why we do not produce things exclusively for India, nor do we make products for other countries.
 Our most important product is our global map, which is for the whole world”.
 Through its partnerships TomTom does contribute to special products for the Indian market, such as the MG Hector.
 The first connected car that MG Motors designed specifically for the Indian and South-East Asian market.
 “In this case, MG has bought our global map but enriched with local data of the region they are selling the car in.

-But TomTom does more than just making maps.
+But TomTom does more than just make maps.
 “We provide a lot of different services such as location services, traffic insight through our traffic index and technology for self-propelled cars”, van Huyssteen gives as examples.
 “Besides our partnerships with other companies, we also collaborate with local governments, like our partnership with the city of Pune.
-We have a traffic centre there where we translate all our traffic data into useful insights that can help city planners and residents make smarter choices and reduce the number of traffic jams in the city.
+We have a traffic center there where we translate all our traffic data into useful insights that can help city planners and residents make smarter choices and reduce the number of traffic jams in the city.
 For example, many Indian commuters see our traffic information on large screens along the roads so they can plan their route accordingly.”

 Van Huyssteen expects these smart traffic developments to continue under India’s smart cities plan.
 “You can see a lot of interest in India for sustainable alternatives like electric vehicles and ride-sharing.”
-Through the smart city initiative these solutions can be implemented more easily and that will change India a lot.
+Through the smart city initiative, these solutions can be implemented more easily and that will change India a lot.
 There are very interesting opportunities in India at the moment for companies like TomTom that offer such solutions.
 That’s a big change from a few years ago.”

 One of the most fascinating personal lessons van Huyssteen took from his first year in India was the Indian mentality of being able to make substantial changes in a short amount of time.
 “I learned from Indians how to deal with crisis situations.
 This country and these people are so resilient.
 You not only see that now during the corona crisis, but for example also nine months ago when we had heavy floods in Pune.
 The adaptability with which this was handled, as well as the inventive solutions that were devised, were remarkable.
 People here aren’t afraid to dream big.
 India has the capacity to grow into a powerhouse.”